SmokinCaterpillar/pypet/doc/source/cookbook/brian.rst

 There's no need for creating your own subclass.
 Yet, I still suggest subclassing the :class:`~pypet.brian.network.NetworkRunner`, but just implement the :func:`~pypet.brian.network.NetworkComponent.add_parameters` method.
-There you can add :class:`~pypet.brian.parameter.BrianDurationParameter` instances to your trajectory to define how long a network simulation lasts and in how many *subruns* it is divided.
+There you can add :class:`~pypet.brian.parameter.BrianParameter` instances to your trajectory to define how long a network simulation lasts and in how many *subruns* it is divided.